ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 "Datagram-Flow-Id" is a List Structured
 Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}, whose members MUST all be Items of type Integer.
+Integers MUST be non-negative.
 Its ABNF is:

 ~~~
   Datagram-Flow-Id = sf-list
 ~~~

-The "Datagram-Flow-Id" header field is used to associate one or more datagram flow identifiers with an HTTP message.
-As a simple example using a single identifier, the definition of an HTTP method could instruct the client to use its flow identifier allocation service to allocate a new flow identifier, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
+The "Datagram-Flow-Id" header field is used to associate one or more datagram flows with an HTTP message.
+As a simple example using a single flow, the definition of an HTTP method could instruct the client to use its flow allocation service to allocate a new flow ID, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
 In this example, the resulting header field could look like: